 I absolutely love this idea and may need to grab a copy of the book for me, not my kids.
 Ha!

-- Where in your body is it?
+- Where in your body do you feel it?

 - Does it have a color?